adamsilver/fdpb/03-Book-A-Flight.md

 };
 ```

+The first thing this does is to replace the select box with a text box, down arrow button, suggestions panel and status box.
+Then as the user types it shows suggestions to the user.

 Notes:

-- Replace the select box with a text box, menu and status.
-- Listen as the user types.
-If options match, display them in the menu.
-- Pressing <kbd>up</kbd> or <kbd>down</kbd> moves between options
+- Pressing <kbd>up</kbd> or <kbd>down</kbd> moves focus to the option.
-- Pressing <kbd>enter</kbd> or <kbd>space</kbd>, or clicking with the mouse populates the text box with the option and closes the options
+- Pressing <kbd>enter</kbd>, <kbd>space</kbd> or clicking the option populates the text box and hides the suggestions.
-- Pressing <kbd>enter</kbd> when focus is within the text box implicitly submits the form, like normal.
+- Pressing <kbd>enter</kbd> when focus is within the text box submits the form (like normal).
-- Clicking the button, reveals all the options, like a select box.
+- Clicking the down arrow button, reveals all the possible options.
 - Pressing <kbd>escape</kbd> hides the options.

 ## Choosing dates

 Dates are hard[^].
 Different time zones, formats, delimitters, days in the month, length of a year, day light savings and on and on.
 It's hard work designing all of this complexity out of an interface.

-Traditionally 3 select boxes have been used to input a date&mdash;one for day, month and year.
+Traditionally we've used 3 select boxes to capture dates&mdash;one for day, month and year.
 One of the redeeming qualities of select boxes is that they stop users entering wrong information.
-However, in the case of dates, even *this* doesn't hold up.
-This is because users can, for example, select *31 February 2017*, which is invalid.
+In the case of dates, even *this* doesn't hold up.
+This is because in combination a user can, for example, choose *31 February 2017* which is, of course, invalid.

 ![Select boxes for dates](./images/date-select.png)
 [https://www.gov.uk/state-pension-age/y/age]

-But why use select boxes?
-Because they stop the system needing to handle a plethora of different formats.
-Some dates start with month; others with day.
-Some delimit dates with slashes, others with dashes.We can't know what the user intended, and so we can't be forgiving like we otherwise would like to be.
+The remaining reason to use select boxes is to avoid the problem of formats.
+Some dates start with month, others with day.
+Some delimit dates with slashes, others with dashes.
+We can't determine the intention accurately.
+In turn this means we can't be forgiving as we would otherwise like to be.
+We can do better than select boxes.

-However, we can do better than select boxes.
-But, before designing a date field, we first need to understand what type of date it is.
-Like Goverment Digital Services (GDS) says in the service manual, *the way you should ask users for dates depends on the types of date you’re asking for*.
+But before we get to that, let's take a step back.
+Before we can design an optimal date field, we'll need to first understand what type of date we're expecting users to enter.
+Goverment Digital Services (GDS) talks about this in the service manual[^].
+It says *the way you should ask for dates depends on the types of date you’re asking for*.

+Let's now discuss the 3 types of dates and see which one best suits our use case.

 ### Dates from documents

 GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.*

-This is what we do for expiry date, in chapter 2.
-We gave users a text box that expects a number matching that found on their debit card.
+This is exactly the approach we took for expiry date, in chapter 2.
+We gave users a text box that expects a number matching that found on their card.
 Users simply copy what they see.

 ### Memorable dates

 Dates that are easy to remember, such as date of birth, need a different tact.
 The defacto thinking is that date pickers are always better than manually typing numbers.
 But this is not true.
 It's often slower and harder to enter a memorable date in this manner, than it would be to type numbers into a text box unassisted.

 GDS's research shows that 3 *separate* text boxes works best&mdash;one for day, month and year.
-And the main reason to separate this single question into 3 inputs is due to the formatting issues we discussed above.
+Why 3 boxes?
+Because it solves the formatting issues we discussed before.

 How it might look: